 Use ISteamInventory::GenerateItems to add specific items to the current players account for development purposes.

 At appropriate times (typically the end of a match/phase) call ISteamInventory::TriggerItemDrop to see if the user has earned a new drop.

 - Sell Items (optional)

 To add microtransaction support, define prices in your itemdefs.
-You can then have people purchase them using the customizable Item Store - or use the simple Steam purchase UI by linking to
+You can then have people purchase them in a few difference ways:

 Documentation for the Steam Inventory API's is available on the API Reference here: ISteamInventory